nunoi/nunoi.github.io/sims/il2.md

 layout: page
 title: IL-2 Sturmovik
 ---
 This is the new IL-2 Sturmovik "Great Battles" series.
-Features great graphics and excellent physics.
+This is an WW2 simulator which features great graphics, excellent physics and both online/offline play.

 IL-2 Great Battles is composed of several editions which can be bought separately but if you own several of them they are combined in a single game.